YunoHost-Apps/my_webapp_ynh/README.md

 Empty application with SFTP access to the Web directory.

+## Issues

+Repport issues here: https://dev.yunohost.org/projects/apps/issues (you don't need to create an account and you can use you github credentials if you want)

 ## Overview

 This application allows you to easily install a custom Web application,